Cov-ComSec/ComSec-Kali-Deploy/README.md

 - Run `setup_windows_environment.ps1`.
 Supply answers to the prompts
 - When prompted, reboot PC
-- Once rebooted, navigate to the `ComSec-Kali-Deploy` directory and run `vagrant up`.
+- Once rebooted, navigate to the `ComSec-Kali-Deploy` directory and run `vagrant plugin install vagrant-vmware-desktop` then `vagrant up`.
 Provisioning will begin.
 - Once finished, login with `kali:kali`

 ## TODO

 - [ ] Add FireFox privacy settings
 - [ ] Add a mode for user-free provisioning
+- [ ] Automate installing vagrant vmware plugin
 - [ ] More features...